Booking an Appointment

 An AVOP is considered to be revoked when your employment terminates at the Thunder Bay Airport.
 If you change employers or work for more than one employer, each employer must complete an AVOP application for you.
 For persons with multiple employers, only one AVOP will be issued, but any other application will be kept on file to provide justification for your need to operate a vehicle on airside.

-Before you are issued your AVOP, you must pass a written and practical test.
+Before you are issued your AVOP, you must pass both a written and practical test.
+A passing grade is considered 95% and involves answering both multiple choice questions and some fill in the blank questions.

-When the written test is complete you may proceed to the driving test, or book a reservation for a driving test.
+When the written test is successfully completed you will be eligible to proceed to the practical driving test.
+You may laternatively choose to book a reservation for a driving test at a future date within 30 days of passing the written test.
 A driving test will be conducted:

-- For the D/A AVOP, a driving test will conducted during the daytime hours.
-You will be expected to demonstrate the extent of the area you are allowed to operate a vehicle in.
+- The D/A AVOP permits the driver to operate a vehicle within apron areas only.
+A driving test will be conducted during the daytime hours.
+You will be expected to demonstrate a competent ability to operate a vehicle within the area you are allowed to operate based on your job function.

-- For the D AVOP, a driving test will be conducted during daytime or nighttime operations.
-The D AVOP driving test will also include radio procedures.
+- The D AVOP permits the driver to operate a vehicle within the entire airfield, including runways, taxiways, and aprons.
+A driving test will be conducted during daytime or nighttime hours.
+The D AVOP driving test will also include radio procedures - refer to the ROC-A section below.

 - AVOP "D" Training Package